oxomichael/oxomichael.github.io/_posts/2017-07-16-ansible-ansistrano-deploy-php-apps.md

 Update
 If you want to update the role, you need to pass --force parameter when installing.
 Please, check the following command:
 > $ ansible-galaxy install --force carlosbuenosvinos.ansistrano-deploy carlosbuenosvinos.ansistrano-rollback

+# Ansible repository

+You could organize your deployment repository by company or by type of project.
+I call it "ansible" for example, with directory structure :

+apps/
+base/
+files/
+README.md

 # Usage
 Install your project ("ansible" for example) from git in the user "deploy" home directory